nsecdopamine/qrsvggenerator/README.md

 # qr svg generator

-A simple CLI application to generate a QR code from text or link and save it as an SVG file.
+a simple CLI application to generate a QR code from text or link and save it as an SVG file.